PuruVJ/puruvjdev3-preact/public/blog/styling-react--all-the-ways.md

 ### Advantages

-1. You get scoping just by naming things
+1. You get scoping just by naming things.

 ### Disadvantages